davebland/humboldt.dev/README.md

 # humboldt.dev

-A Vue 3 frontend for humboldt.dev
+A Vue 3 frontend for humboldt.dev.
+A bit of fun with HTML canvas, JS & browser crypto API.